 Digital transformation has become a necessity for businesses all around the world.
 The key decision-makers of a business, right from top management to middle management, are needed to identify and create the necessary excitement for a successful digital transformation.

 Moreover, the need for digital transformation took a fast road with the emergence of the covid pandemic.
-Now more than ever, businesses need to align themselves with the current digital transformation trends for the smooth running of their operations.
+Now more than ever, businesses need to align themselves with the current digital transformation trends for the success of their digital product strategy.

 According to a report for BCG, over 80% of managers say that digital transformation has helped their business counteract the slowdown due to the ongoing pandemic.
-So, organisations need to have first-hand experience with the current digital changes, but before that, organisations need to identify the top digital transformations that are going to help their business grow at a rapid pace in 2022.
+So, organisations need to have first-hand experience with the current digital changes, but before that, organisations need to identify the top digital transformations that are going to help their business grow at a rapid pace this year.

 1. Connectivity: 5G

 5G stands for the 5th generation wireless network.
 It is the successor to 4G and has a higher speed and lower latency than the 4G LTE network.

 5G is the perfect way of paving the road for a fully digitalised and connected world.
 5G can tap into multiple markets and have high values in industries that are in need of 3D robotic control, remote medical control, and virtual reality.